AlexMKramer/ComfyUIDiscordBot/README.md

 - [x] **Upscale**

     Upscale will take an image and upscale it using the default style and size in either 2x or 4x.
-- [x] **Lora**
+- [x] **Lora Support**

-    Lora will generate an image using the Lora Tag Loader node.
+    Under Draw, Lora will generate an image using the Lora Tag Loader node.
 This will take a list of your current loras downloaded in Comfy and add them to the begining of the prompt.
 - [x] **Music**

     Music will generate an image by the lyrics using song_name and artist_name.
 This will use the default style and size.
+- [x] **Interpret**

+    Interpret will generate an image using a Song and Artist name to gather the lyrics, that then get sent to ChatGPT to form a prompt.

 ## Installation